Waste management in Australia: 1960–1990

-2000–present
+1990s–present

+Resource recovery centre in Tyabb, Victoria.
+Cardboard and paper collection bin.

+The inappropriateness of the waste management strategies started to be evident in the last decade of the 20th century, with the cities undergoing a process of rapid population growth and the states being unable to contrast unregulated landfills.
+Landfill was still the preferred disposal method, although incinerators and recycling proposal began to be pondered again as alternatives.
+Paper and glass differentiated collection were not rare.
+The adoption of waste levies, recyclables sales and the agreements with various industry sectors allowed the creation of new means of introit.
+The main constraints were represented by the residents, with the majority not sensitised in the matter.

+Opened in 2004, the Eastern Creek Resource Recovery Park is one of Greater Sydney's principal non-putrescible landfills.
 The federal government gives ample autonomy to the single states, resulting in a miscellanea of laws, independent projects and objectives produced by each state still characterising the current waste management system.
 However, the Commonwealth has increasingly issued frameworks and policies with the aim of rendering the national waste management more consistent.

-Resource recovery centre in Tyabb, Victoria.
-Cardboard and paper collection bin.

 Australia is currently considered to be one of the greatest consumers of carbon and resources within the countries that relate to the Organisation for Economic Co-operation and Development.
 More advances, including in waste management, are needed to comply with the Paris emissions goals.
 The national waste management framework is under implementation to establish a more consistent and circular-economy-based legislation, a more reliable database and a stronger, more independent domestic industry.
 The waste management industry is currently worth about AUD$12.6 billion and contributes to the national economy with AUD$6.9 billion per annum.